 A compression fracture or a break in one of your vertebra can be painful.
 It can also make it difficult to move freely.
-That’s because a break can cause bone fragments to rub against each other.
-Fortunately, there are a few surgical procedures that may help.
+That’s because a break can result in bone fragments rubbing against each other.

-Because kyphoplasty is a surgical procedure, your doctor will probably order some blood tests before the day of your surgery.
-Imaging tests such as X-Ray or magnetic resonance imaging (MRI) will help your surgeon see the area or areas that need repair.
+Because kyphoplasty and vertebroplasty are surgical procedures, your doctor will probably order some blood tests before the day of your surgery.
+Imaging tests such as an X-ray or MRI scan will help your surgeon see the area or areas that need repair.

-In preparation for the procedure, an IV will be placed in your arm to deliver anesthesia.
-You may also receive pain and antinausea medications, as well as antibiotics to prevent infection.
+In preparation, an intravenous line (IV) will be placed in a vein in your arm to deliver anesthesia.
+You may also receive pain and anti-nausea medications, as well as antibiotics to prevent infection.
 You’ll probably also be connected to heart, pulse, and blood pressure monitors.

-For the procedure, you’ll lie down on your stomach.
-If necessary, the area in which the needle will be inserted will be shaved.
-The area will also be cleaned and sterilized.
+For these procedures, you need to lie down on your stomach.
+The area in which the needle will be inserted is shaved if necessary, and then cleaned and sterilized.
 A local anesthetic may be injected in the same place.

-First, a surgeon will insert a hollow needle (trocar) into your skin.
-With the aid of fluoroscopy, a type of X-ray, the surgeon will guide the needle through your muscles and into the correct position in your bone.
+- The surgeon inserts a hollow needle (trocar) into your skin.
+With the aid of fluoroscopy, a type of X-ray, they guide the needle through your muscles and into the correct position in your bone.

 If only one vertebra is being treated, kyphoplasty usually takes less than an hour.

 You may be able to go home later that day.
-However, you may need to stay in the hospital overnight for monitoring if:
+However, you might need to stay in the hospital overnight for monitoring if:

 - your procedure involves more than one vertebra